janpeter19/BPL_TEST2_Batch_calibration/README.md

 [start BPL notebook with PyFMI](https://colab.research.google.com/github/janpeter19/BPL_TEST2_Batch_calibration/blob/main/BPL_TEST2_Batch_calibration_colab.ipynb) or alternatively (experimentally)
 [start BPL notebook with FMPy](https://github.com/janpeter19/BPL_TEST2_Batch_calibration/blob/main/BPL_TEST2_Batch_calibration_fmpy_colab.ipynb).
 In the menu choose Runtime/Run all.
+If you use the alternative notebook click symbol Open in Colab first.
 The installation takes just a few minutes.
 The subsequent execution of all the simulations takes just about a minute or so.

 License information:
 * The binary-file with extension FMU is shared under the permissive MIT-license